pidg3/rubiks-fun/README.md

 This gives us a notation to work with, e.g. `4.6' would be the right-middle square on the right hand side.
 This mirrors the 2D array structure as it stands.

-Not sure how easy to reason with this will be when start doing transformations...
+Not sure how easy to reason with this will be when start doing transformations.